CATcher-org/WATcher-docs/dg/setting-up.md

 # Setting up

-This section guides you through the steps required to set up your computer for developing CATcher.
+This section guides you through the steps required to set up your computer for developing WATcher.

 ## Getting started